Eruant/slush-hyde/README.md

 A node based static site generator, that works in a similar fashion to [Jekyll][jekyll].

+**Warning**: This generator is in early development, so not all features have been added, and may not be functioning as planned.

 ### Credits

 A big thanks to Sean Farrell with his article [From Jekyll to Gulp.js][rioki].